-If you company is getting around Second Base, but not reaching Third Base then try these ideas.
+If your company is getting around Second Base, but not reaching Third Base then try these ideas.

-Forecast you next 12 monthly Income Statements.
-Make each type of your business activities report like a Profit Centre.
+Forecast your next 12 monthly Income Statements.
+Make each ‘vein’ of your business activities report like a Profit Centre.
 Parts and Service are two fairly simple and common ones.
 As time passes and actual Income Statements roll into your forecasted ones check to ensure each of the Profit Centres is achieving the margins and volumes you expected.